DanicaBlazanovic/CAP6415_F25_project_Input_Image_Reconstruction_from_Features/README.md

 - VGG16 block5: 12.68 dB PSNR, 0.273 SSIM
 - **Difference: 0.04 dB PSNR, 0.001 SSIM (negligible)**

 This validates that **spatial resolution is the primary constraint for CNNs**, not architectural choices like residual connections or normalization strategies.
-When spatial resolution is matched, reconstruction quality converges regardless of architecture, at least with our MSE loss and decoder design.
+When spatial resolution is matched, reconstruction quality converges regardless of architecture **under our experimental conditions** (MSE loss, attention-based decoders with 4 transformer blocks, DIV2K dataset, 30-epoch training).
+This convergence may not hold with different decoder architectures, loss functions (e.g., perceptual losses), or datasets.
+Additionally, this analysis does not account for potential differences in channel width, receptive field sizes, or feature abstraction patterns across architectures.

 ### 7. Training Time Scales with Feature Map Size and Channel Count